Chapter 4 : Chains

 “She doesn’t know-”

 “That’s bullshit and you know it, Mary.
-She knows- whether she got it from us, or her slithery, slimy friend Snape, she knows.
 It’s revolting that she pretends otherwise!”
 Florence stood up and kicked the bed with her foot.
-Mary was surprised that was all she did.
+Mary was surprised that this was all she did.
 She expected Florence to start throwing things.

 “It’s fake is what it is.
 She just wants to pretend like she’s some saint.
 I could just kick her.”
 Florence paced around the room like a caged animal.

 “You guys are probably right,” Mary sighed.
 She looked out the window at the cloudy sky beyond and wondered when it had gotten so complicated.
 How things were so cloudy themselves and the wind would carry people’s true meanings with it.
-But she thought the argument and the drama that had resulted wasn’t really worth it.
-Perhaps it was because Olivia’s face kept floating in her mind and how horrid it would have been for her to read that her family was gone this morning.
-She couldn’t imagine it.
+But she thought the argument and the drama that had resulted wasn’t worth it.
+Perhaps it was because Olivia’s face kept floating in her mind and that there were bigger issues at hand.

 All recognisable material belongs to JKR, no copywright infringment intended.